SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-json.md

 The Windows JSON App provides insight into your Windows system's operation and events so that you can better manage and maintain your environment.
 The Windows JSON App is based on the JSON Windows event log format and consists of predefined searches and dashboards that provide visibility into your environment for real-time analysis of overall usage of Security Status, System Activity, Updates, User Activity, and Applications.

+## Collect Logs for the Windows JSON App

+This page provides instructions on configuring log collection for the Windows JSON App so that logs are collected from the Microsoft Windows Event Log and ingested into Sumo Logic.

 ### Log Types

 The Windows JSON App assumes events are coming from Windows Event Log Sources in JSON format.
 It does not work with third party logs.